Enjoying our puzzle hints?

 Seems like: BORDER → Actually: WORDS IN A PLANETARY MNEMONIC

-the word 'mother' can be associated with the concept of a border or edge, but it is actually part of a mnemonic device
+the word 'mother' can be associated with borders or edges, but it is actually part of a planetary mnemonic device

 Why “NEIGHBOR” didn't go with WORDS IN A PLANETARY MNEMONIC